kevin-hogan/diplomat/README.md

     and convert it into a list of messages.
     - `post_chatbot_interventions`: Send messages to your chat service.

-One sample example is shown below:
-    - Sample Subclass: `Class SlackToBotIntegrator`: This is a sample slackbot integration class which inherits from the ChatService class defined above.
+You can find SlackToBotIntegrator (in slack_integration.py) which is a sample slackbot integration class which inherits from the ChatService class defined above.
 The class contains APIs to receive a transcript from slack and APIs to post interventions to slack.

 * `Class FeaturePlugin`: This is the super class which will be inherited by all plugins.
 The class extends 1 API called `generate_interventions`.
 The API takes the `chat_transcript` and `author_id` as input.
 The class also receives the